 In addition to the option to request to waive the ABAWD time limit, the law provides each state agency with a limited number of discretionary exemptions.
 State agencies can use discretionary exemptions to extend monthly SNAP eligibility for individual ABAWDs.
-Some agencies choose to use discretionary exemptions, while others do not.
 State agencies with statewide ABAWD waivers do not use discretionary exemptions.